 Chattanooga Haunted Houses

 On October weekends at Lake Winnie, guests can enjoy all their favorite rides late into the night and tons of after-dark Halloween scares throughout the park.

 - 8235 Hwy 58, Harrison

 The Haunted Hilltop claims to be the largest haunted house in Chattanooga.
 This frightful attraction boasts over 200,000 square feet of terrifying fun!
-In addition to the main event, you can also enjoy a bonfire, haunted hayride, music, and more.
+In addition to the main event, you can also enjoy a bonfire, a haunted hayride, music, and more.
 Food and drink will also be available for purchase.

 3. Dread Hollow

 Dread Hollow is back and better than ever.
 This horrifying attraction boasts 3 separate haunted attractions + 3 frightening escape rooms.
 Due to the intensity of this attraction, it is not recommended for children under 12.

 4. The Haunted Barn